HOLLY JACKSON

 My code and description of methodologies is available free and open-source on Github, along with a comprehensive write-up of the methodologies.
 So far, this work has been re-purposed for other investigations, including analyses of anti-Palestinian bias in major Canadian newspapers and in BBC news coverage since October 7, 2023.

 2. Analysis of US media coverage the First and Second Palestinian Intifadas In May 2021, I analyzed over 33,000 New York Times articles on Palestine and Israel using machine learning methods.
 This work provides a methodologically novel, large-scale proof of historical bias against Palestine in The New York Times.
 My complete research paper, linked here, is published with Media, War & Conflict.
-An earlier pre-print of the study is also posted here.
+An earlier pre-print of the study is also posted here and here.
 All associated code is posted free and open-source on Github.
 The study has also been translated into Arabic by Farouk Kouider Moussaoui and is available in the Algerian Journal of Political Science and International Relations.

 SELECTED RESULTS